 But if you’re wondering how to get car insurance with a suspended license, you might be required to purchase high-risk or SR-22 insurance.

-Car Insurance Companies That Don’t Ask For A License: The Bottom Line
+Find the Best Car Insurance Companies That Don’t Ask For A License Today

 Unlicensed customers can still purchase car insurance.
 However, the process is untraditional, and typically rates are a bit higher.